Freshwater-class ferry

 The Freshwater class is a class of ferry operating the Manly ferry service between Circular Quay and Manly on Sydney Harbour.
 The ferries are owned by the Government of New South Wales and operated by the franchisee Transdev Sydney Ferries under the government's Sydney Ferries brand.

 History

 The need for new ferries on the Manly–Circular Quay service was identified during the mid-1970s, during which time the service was characterised by deteriorating quality and low patronage.

-The ferries were also used to travel to Port Kembla /Wollongong, Broken Bay/Central Coast and Newcastle during the 90s considering they had features that would allow them to travel past the heads and into the ocean.
+The ferries were also used to travel to Port Kembla and Wollongong, Broken Bay and the Central Coast, and Newcastle during the 1990s, since they had features that would allow them to travel past the Sydney Heads and into the Tasman Sea.

 Decline of the Manly ferries

 Prior to 1971, the ferry services on the Manly–Circular Quay route were operated by the Port Jackson & Manly Steamship Company.
 In that year, the company posted a modest profit of $112,000.
 Patronage was approaching all-time lows, but the growth prospect for ferry services was considered strong.
 In November 1971, the company attracted a $1.5 million takeover bid from diversified transport company Brambles Industries.
 The initial bid was rejected, but a later offer of $2.1 million was accepted.